 2. Press one of these keystone buttons on the control panel to display the Keystone adjustment screen.

 3. Press a keystone button on the projector's control panel to adjust the image shape.

-Note: The horizontal keystone adjustment buttons are labeled Wide and Tele.
+Note: The horizontal keystone adjustment buttons are labeled Wide and Tele on the EX3210/EX3212.

 After correction, your image is slightly smaller.